moderndatacompany/dataos.info/docs/resources/stacks/container/build_a_streamlit_app_on_dataos.md

 # Build a Streamlit App on DataOS

-Here’s a step-by-step guide on how to create a simple streamlit application, dockerize it, and then run it on top of DataOS using Alpha stack.
+Here’s a step-by-step guide on how to create a simple streamlit application, dockerize it, and then run it on top of DataOS using Container stack.

 ## Create a Streamlit Application